How to Choose a Rehab Center

 When the decision is made to send someone struggling with substance abuse to a rehab center, another decision quickly follows.
 Which rehab center should you choose?

-There are several things to take into account when evaluating treatment centers, including the staff members, program structure, therapy methods, and the center’s overall environment.
+There are several things to consider when evaluating treatment centers, including the staff members, program structure, therapy methods, and the center’s overall environment.
 In some parts of the country, including South Florida, deceptive recovery centers charge high fees while offering little to no actual clinical treatment.
 Recovering addicts who get trapped in these scams can leave in worse shape than when they arrived.

 Choosing the right rehabilitation center can mean the difference between a complete recovery and someone relapsing back into substance abuse.
-It’s important that those choosing the treatment center are well informed about what makes an effective program.
+Those choosing the treatment center must be well informed about what makes an effective program.

 For friends, families, and partners of those with substance abuse problems, it can feel overwhelming when choosing between countless options.
 Luckily, there are some simple ways to ensure you are picking the best treatment option for your loved one.
 Look out for these qualities that every professional treatment center should have.